 - Tungsten Carbide.
-Impact wear is of the highest impostance in mining nad mineral processing.
-Mining and mineral processing demand wear-resistant machines and components, because the energies and masses of interacting bodies are significant.
-For this purposes, materials with the highest wear-resistance must be used.
-For example, tungsten carbide is used extensively in mining in top hammer rock drill bits, downhole hammers, roller-cutters, long wall plough chisels, long wall shearer picks, raiseboring reamers, and tunnel boring machines.
+Impact wear is of the highest importance in mining and mineral processing.
+Mining and mineral processing demand wear-resistant machines and components because the energies and masses of interacting bodies are significant.
+For this purpose, materials with the highest wear resistance must be used.
+For example, tungsten carbide is used extensively in mining in top hammer rock drill bits, downhole hammers, roller-cutters, long wall plow chisels, long wall shearer picks, raise-boring reamers, and tunnel boring machines.

 - Silicon Carbide.
-Silicon carbide is exceedingly hard, synthetically produced crystalline compound of silicon and carbon.
-Its chemical formula is SiC.
-Silicon carbide has a Mohs hardness rating of 9, approaching that of diamond.
+Silicon carbide is an exceedingly hard, synthetically produced crystalline compound of silicon and carbon, and its chemical formula is SiC.
+Silicon carbide has a Mohs hardness rating of 9, approaching that of a diamond.
 In addition to hardness, silicon carbide crystals have fracture characteristics that make them extremely useful in grinding wheels.
-Its high thermal conductivity, together with its high-temperature strength, low thermal expansion, and resistance to chemical reaction, makes silicon carbide valuable in the manufacture of high-temperature applications and other refractories.
+Its high thermal conductivity, high-temperature strength, low thermal expansion, and resistance to a chemical reaction make silicon carbide valuable in the manufacture of high-temperature applications and other refractories.

 - Coated Alloys.
 Case hardening by surface treatment can be classified further as diffusion treatments or localized heating treatments.
-Diffusion methods introduce alloying elements that enter the surface by diffusion, either as solid-solution agents or as hardenability agents that assist martensite formation during subsequent quenching.
-In this process, the concentration of alloying element is increased at the surface of a steel component.
+Diffusion methods introduce alloying elements that enter the surface by diffusion as solid-solution or hardenability agents that assist martensite formation during subsequent quenching.
+The alloying element concentration is increased at a steel component’s surface during this process.
 Diffusion methods include:

-- Carburizing is a case hardening process in which the surface carbon concentration of a ferrous alloy (usually a low-carbon steel) is increased by diffusion from the surrounding environment.
-Carburizing produces hard, highly wear-resistant surface (medium case depths) of product with excellent capacity for contact load, good bending fatigue strength and good resistance to seizure.
+- Carburizing is a case hardening process in which the surface carbon concentration of a ferrous alloy (usually low-carbon steel) is increased by diffusion from the surrounding environment.
+Carburizing produces hard, highly wear-resistant surface (medium case depths) of product with an excellent capacity for contact load, good bending fatigue strength, and good resistance to seizure.

-- Nitriding is a case hardening process in which the surface nitrogen concentration of a ferrous is increased by diffusion from the surrounding environment to create case-hardened surface.
-Nitriding produces hard, highly wear-resistant surface (shallow case depths) of product with fair capacity for contact load, good bending fatigue strength and excellent resistance to seizure.
+- Nitriding is a case hardening process in which the surface nitrogen concentration of a ferrous is increased by diffusion from the surrounding environment to create a case-hardened surface.
+Nitriding produces hard, highly wear-resistant surface (shallow case depths) of product with a fair capacity for contact load, good bending fatigue strength, and excellent resistance to seizure.

-- Boriding, also called boronizing is a thermochemical diffusion process similar to nitrocarburising in which boron atoms diffuse into the substrate to produce hard and wear-resistant surface layers.
-The process requires a high treatment temperature (1073-1323 K) and long duration (1-12 h), and can be applied to a wide range of materials such as steels, cast iron, cermets, and non-ferrous alloys.
+- Boriding, also called boronizing, is a thermochemical diffusion process similar to nitrocarburizing in which boron atoms diffuse into the substrate to produce hard and wear-resistant surface layers.
+The process requires a high treatment temperature (1073-1323 K) and long duration (1-12 h) and can be applied to a wide range of materials such as steels, cast iron, cermets, and non-ferrous alloys.

 - Titanium-carbon and Titanium-nitride Hardening.
-Titanium nitride (an extremely hard ceramic material), or titanium carbide coatings can be used in the tools made of this kind of steels through physical vapor deposition process to improve the performance and life span of the tool.
-TiN has a Vickers hardness of 1800–2100 and it has metallic gold color.
+Titanium nitride (an extremely hard ceramic material) or titanium carbide coatings can be used in the tools made of this kind of steel through a physical vapor deposition process to improve the performance and life span of the tool.
+TiN has a Vickers hardness of 1800–2100 and a metallic gold color.

 - Case Hardened Steels.
-In order to enhance wear resistance of steels, case hardening based on martensitic transformation is usually performed.
-Martensitic transformation hardening is one of most common methods of hardening, which is primarily used for steels (i.e., carbon steels as well as stainless steels).
+Case hardening based on martensitic transformation is usually performed to enhance the wear resistance of steels.
+Martensitic transformation hardening is one of the most common hardening methods, primarily used for steels (i.e., carbon steels and stainless steels).

 - Flame hardening.
-Flame hardening is a surface hardening technique which uses a single torch with a specially designed head to provide a very rapid means of heating the metal, which is then cooled rapidly, generally using water.
+Flame hardening is a surface hardening technique that uses a single torch with a specially designed head to provide a very rapid means of heating the metal, which is then cooled rapidly, generally using water.
 This creates a “case” of martensite on the surface, while the inner core of the object remains elastic and tough.
-It is similar technique as induction hardening.
-A carbon content of 0.3–0.6 wt% C is needed for this type of hardening.
+It is a similar technique to induction hardening, and carbon content of 0.3–0.6 wt% C is needed for this type of hardening.

 - Induction hardening.
-Induction hardening is a surface hardening technique which uses induction coils to provide a very rapid means of heating the metal, which is then cooled rapidly, generally using water.
+Induction hardening is a surface hardening technique that uses induction coils to provide a very rapid means of heating the metal, which is then cooled rapidly, generally using water.
 This creates a “case” of martensite on the surface.
-A carbon content of 0.3–0.6 wt% C is needed for this type of hardening.
+The carbon content of 0.3–0.6 wt% C is needed for this type of hardening.

 Some common materials:

 - Aluminium Bronze.
-The aluminium bronzes are a family of copper-based alloys offering a combination of mechanical and chemical properties unmatched by any other alloy series.
-They contain about 5 to 12% of aluminium.
-Aluminium bronze has found increasing recognition for a wide variety of applications requiring resistance to mechanical wear.
-Its wear-resistance is based on the transfer from the softer metal (aluminium bronze) to the harder metal (steel) and formation of thin layer of softer metal on the harder metal.
+The aluminum bronzes are a family of copper-based alloys that combine mechanical and chemical properties unmatched by any other alloy series.
+They contain about 5 to 12% of aluminum.
+Aluminium bronze has been recognized for various applications requiring resistance to mechanical wear.
+Its wear resistance is based on the transfer from the softer metal (aluminum bronze) to the harder metal (steel), forming a thin layer of softer metal on the harder metal.